MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/operate/windows-autopatch-unenroll-tenant.md

 msreviewer: hathind
 ---

-# Un-enroll your tenant
+# Unenroll your tenant

-If you're looking to unenroll your tenant from Windows Autopatch, this article details what this means for your organization and what actions you must take.
+If you're looking to unenroll your tenant from Windows Autopatch, this article details what unenrollment means for your organization and what actions you must take.

 > [!IMPORTANT]
-> You must be a Global Administrator to unenroll your tenant.
+> You must be a Global Administrator to un-enroll your tenant.

-Un-enrolling from Windows Autopatch requires manual actions from both you and from the Windows Autopatch Service Engineering Team.
+Unenrolling from Windows Autopatch requires manual actions from both you and from the Windows Autopatch Service Engineering Team.
 The Windows Autopatch Service Engineering Team will:

 - Remove Windows Autopatch access to your tenant.
 - Deregister your devices from the Windows Autopatch service.
-Deregistering your devices from Windows Autopatch will not remove your devices from Intune, Azure AD or Configuration Manager.
+De-registering your devices from Windows Autopatch won't remove your devices from Intune, Azure AD or Configuration Manager.
 The Windows Autopatch Service Engineering Team follows the same process and principles as laid out in Deregister a device.
-- Delete all data that we have stored in the Windows Autopatch data storage.
+- Delete all data that we've stored in the Windows Autopatch data storage.

 > [!NOTE]
 > We will **not** delete any of your customer or Intune data.

-## Microsoft's responsibilities during un-enrollment
+## Microsoft's responsibilities during unenrollment

 | Responsibility | Description |
 | ----- | ----- |